 So far you had successfully setup your Google Analytics account and created the tracking ID for your website.

 Now the most interesting part of this tutorial begins; as you need to integrate Google Analytics tracking ID into your WordPress blog.
 Let’s have a look at it into next section.

-There are multiple ways to add Google Analytics (GA) into your blog, and depending upon your level of blogging you should pick one of the below-mentioned methods.
+After you are given a piece of code by Google (as shown above), you have to embed that into your website.
+For doing this, There are multiple ways to add Google Analytics (GA) into your blog, and depending upon your level of blogging you should pick one of the below-mentioned methods.
 I’m putting down the different methods based on my recommended methods

 Option A) Using your WordPress theme: